 7) You can eat to your heart’s content

 Hearty, substantial and satisfying; Dutch cuisine was made for cold days and nights.
 From stamppot (traditional Dutch mash) to snert (thick pea and ham soup) and everything in between, Dutch food is designed to warm you up from the inside out.
-Check out our guide to the top Dutch winter foods to try in Amsterdam on the MyAmsterdam blog, or have a look at these cosy winter restaurants.
+Get inspired with these cosy winter restaurants.

 Tuck into some delicious stamppot at a traditional Dutch restaurant in Amsterdam

 If there’s one reason to visit Amsterdam in the winter, then Oliebollen is it.
 These delicious balls of doughnutty goodness come out once a year, so it’s important that you eat as many as possible while you have the chance.
 Get them steaming hot and dusted in sugar from a street vendor, and then get some more.
 Need inspiration?
 Check out our article on Amsterdam's five best places for oliebollen.

 Amsterdam is less crowded in winter time, meaning shorter queues at the major museums and more chance of getting a table at your favourite bar or restaurant.
 Save the winter months for exploring the Anne Frank House, Rijksmusuem and Van Gogh Museum, where you can shelter from the cold and then pile into a cosy brown bar afterwards.